-ACON also has a long history of providing counselling and social work services to LGBTI people and people living with and at risk of HIV, and supporting LGBTI people who have experienced prejudice related violence in a number of ways, including reporting incidents to the police and reporting police misconduct.
-ACON also advocates to governments for political, legal and social reforms.
+ACON also has a long history of supporting LGBTI people who have experienced prejudice related abuse and violence in a number of ways, including reporting incidents to the police and reporting police misconduct, and providing counselling and social work services to LGBTI people and people living with and at risk of HIV .
+ACON also advocates for political, legal and social reforms.